 The first part until the Lower Falls is a fairly easy stroll of 1.2 km from the parking, gaining little elevation.
 It is a paved and well-maintained track with railings for your protection leading through the gorge above Johnston Creek.
 The Lower Falls are 10 meters high, the Upper Falls are more impressive, with a height of 30 meters.

 After the Lower Falls, you hike up some steps, and the trail is a bit steeper, now gaining elevations of roughly 100 meters.
 This part to the Upper Falls is a moderate hike.
 Shortly before the Upper Falls; and another railing, circa 150 m, a slippery path is leading down to the right to the secret cave.
 It is a well-known Instagram spot and is overrun nowadays.
 Please consider walking off-trail means destroying nature.
 The cave is currently closed..

 It is a narrow and busy hiking track nearly impossible to bump into a bear so no worries.
 Usually, this is a safe hiking trail.
 Nevertheless, we always carried a bear spray with us.

 Although there are two parking lots, they fill up quickly before midday, especially in the busy summer.
 We arrived in the afternoon, and it was still pretty busy mid-September.
 Come either early or during the week to avoid lining up and onside road parking.
 The main parking where restrooms are available has more than 100 spaces, and the second parking is a view hundred meters away.
 Parking Google Maps P 1

 Camping Johnston Canyon

 The campground is ideally located close to the outstanding Johnston Canyon walk.
 A flush toilet, showers, and a kitchen shelter are available.
-There are 132 sites, but it is advisable to book your campsite in advance in summer.
+There are 132 sites, but booking your campsite in advance in summer is advisable.

 Please get in touch with me if you wish to use any of my photos, but I will take action against picture theft.